Aqueum/readable/README.md

 Until next time :wave:

-1.  _A README is included with the project.
+1.  :o: _A README is included with the project.
 The README includes clear instructions for installing and launching the project._
     Great work :book:
     I encourage you to revise your application documentation with the tips I left you in your code review :squirrel:
 2.  _Most application state is managed by the Redux store.
 State-based props are mapped from the store rather than stored as component state.
 Form inputs and controlled components may have some state handled by the component._